 We want to be radical in demonstrating that the root of all we seek to be, and do, is found in the love of God.
 God knows no boundaries; he is present everywhere and is made known in the gift of loving wherever love is seen.
-At the heart of our spiritual life is the Eucharist (also known as Holy Communion) in which we follow Jesus’ command to do as he did on the night before he died.
+At the heart of our spiritual life is Holy Communion, in which we follow Jesus’ command to do as he did on the night before he died.
 We break and eat bread and offer and drink wine in remembrance of and participation in the great mystery of our faith, which is that God outpoured himself in Jesus to become one with us in order that we might become one with him.
 We respond with praise and thanksgiving.
 We seek to live out this great mystery in a rhythm of self-giving love, joy and praise.

 We thank God for creation in all its beauty and diversity.
 We share God’s joy at our wonderful world.
 We see God’s love imprinted in creation, we recognise our fellow creatures as siblings and we seek to protect and celebrate them and the earth itself, our God-given home.
 We know that living thankfully in harmony with creation will involve imaginative, changed thinking and living and sacrifices on our part.